mcrwfrd/run-bucket/README.md

 2. Set up a continuous integration testing environment using Docker
 3. Push to live server

-runBucket will eventually be a live applucation, but for now you'll have enjoy it locally.
+runBucket will eventually be a live application, but for now you'll have enjoy it locally.
 To check it out on Unix or Linux, follow these steps:

 1. Clone this repository to a local directory: